Skip to main content

 Course Overview

-Each week students will explore a new topic of study through teaching material, reflections, student discussions, contemplative practice, and supplemental articles and multimedia—including exclusive teachings from Fr.
+Each week students will explore a new topic of study through teaching material, reflections, optional student discussions, contemplative practice, and supplemental articles and multimedia—including exclusive teachings from Fr.
 Richard.

 Coursework includes weekly reading assignments, discussions, journaling reflections, and contemplative practice.
 Contemplative practices are designed to help you break down the dualistic walls separating education from practice and are not meant to substitute for your regular contemplative practice.
 Students can progress through each week at their own pace.